wgm/cerb-book/en/05-toolkit.markdown

 ### Resources ###

-A plugin contributes new resources -- images, scripts, stylesheets -- as a bundle.
+A plugin can contribute new resources -- images, scripts, stylesheets -- as a bundle.
 These resources are not requested directly from the filesystem, but through a **resource proxy** that controls requests for access in conjunction with their plugin identifier (_"ID"_).
 When a browser is directed to make a request for resource -- like an image -- it uses the `/resources/` controller in the URL.
 All resources must reside in a `resources` subdirectory in the plugin's home directory to be accessible.

 ### Patches for change management ###

-Plugins provide incremental patches for automatic upgrades between any two versions.
+A plugin can provide incremental **patches** for automatic upgrades between any two versions.
 These patches can create or change the database schema, migrate data, perform maintenance tasks, or run custom code.
 Patches are automatically managed by Devblocks to ensure that they run in the proper order and only when they are needed.

 ### Dependencies ###

-Plugins can specify other plugins as **dependencies**.
+A plugin can specify other plugins as **dependencies**.
 This means that a plugin should not be loaded unless other plugins are also loaded (i.e. it _depends_ on them).
 Devblocks will analyze these dependencies to ensure plugins are loaded or updated in the proper order.
 Dependencies are useful when a plugin requires the use of functionality from another plugin and cannot function without it.
 Everything depends on `cerberusweb.core`, which itself depends on `devblocks.core`.
 This dependencies doesn't need to be specified, as it is declared for you automatically.

 ### Extensions ###

+The primary purpose of plugins is to contribute new functionality, collectively referred to as **extensions**.
+Extensions are registered on **extension points** to notify the platform of their existence.
+With this strategy, plugins become a _native_ part of the application, with the same _rights_ and _aesthetic_ as built-in features.

 ### Extension points ###

+A plugin can also declare new extension points that may be extended by other plugins.

 ### Event listeners ###

+A plugin can register **listeners** that _listen_ to **event points** and execute custom functionality when particular **events** occur.

 ### Event points ###

+A plugin can declare new events that may be observed by other plugins.

 ### Permissions ###

+A plugin can contribute its own _access control lists_ ([ACL](http://en.wikipedia.org/wiki/Access_control_list)) to the global list of worker permissions.
+This allows seamless administration of the rights workers have when using plugins.

+### Translations ###

+A plugin can contribute all of its interface text to the application's translation system, which then becomes translatable with the Translation Editor just like the rest of the text in the application.
+No distinction is made between the text coming from plugins and that of built-in features, so popular plugins will become translated into new languages as a natural byproduct of their use.
+Plugins should also make judicious use of the shared _internal_ translations for common words and phrases (e.g. _save changes_, _delete_, _worker_, _email_, etc), which reduces duplicate text and eases the work of translators.

 ### Templates ###

-A plugin provides all of its own templates for rendering interface elements.
+A plugin can provide all of its own templates for rendering interface elements.
 It can also utilize common templates (known as _"internal"_) provided by Cerb5's _core_ plugin.
 For example, if a plugin needs to display a search filter for a text field or a date, it can simply use the existing template.
 There are many _internal_ templates: search filters, comments, displaying relationships between objects, etc.

 ### User-editable templates ###